If you're visiting Albuquerque in April, you're just in time to catch some fantastic Easter celebrations around the city.

-Easter Events at the Cottonwood Mall take place from March 8 through 31, 2018, but the highlights of the festivities take place on March 25 and 26: Pet Pics With the Bunny and Kid X Eggstravaganza.
+Easter Events at the Cottonwood Mall take place throughout April, but the highlights of the festivities take place over the Easter weekend.
+In the past, there have been Pet Pics With the Bunny and Kid X Eggstravaganza.
 You can visit with the bunny or get your pets' pictures taken with this holiday mascot on Pet Pics day, and the Kid X Eggstravaganza features an egg hunt, exciting prizes, and fun activities like egg decorating.
 You can also visit the Coronado Mall for more Easter Bunny photo opportunities for children and pets alike.

 06 of 09

-The Easter Egg Hunt at the Los Padillas Community Center will take place at 4 p.m. on Wednesday, March 21, 2018.
+The Los Padillas Community Center will be hosting an Easter egg hunt in April (2019 dates have not been announced yet).
 The Easter Bunny will host the afternoon's activities and invites kids aged 1 to 14 to hunt for thousands of eggs hidden on the open field.
 The event is free to attend, but be sure to check out the Los Padillas Community Center for ways you can give back to this local organization.

 07 of 09